 The objectives of this research are:

-(1) Provide engineers with the strength properties of the common open-graded aggregates used in construction.
+(1) Provide engineers with the strength properties of the common AASHTO open-graded aggregates used in construction.

-(2) Describe the influence of saturation, angularity, source, and density on the strength of common aggregate blends.
+(2) Describe the influence of saturation, angularity, and source on the strength.

-Description: The deliverable will be a research report outlining the strength properties of the American Association of State Highway and Transportation Officials (AASHTO) aggregates.
-Recommendations will also be provided on the use of large-scale direct shear tests.
+Description: The deliverable is a TechBrief outlining the strength properties of the American Association of State Highway and Transportation Officials (AASHTO) aggregates.
+Recommendations are also provided on a new default friction angle for design, in the absence of testing.